shevtsod/ENSE353/README.md

 Installed *sendmail* SMTP message transfer agent, *dovecot* IMAP server, and *squirrelmail* web email GUI to allow the Linux machine to send and receive emails.
 Installed denyhosts to prevent unwanted login attempts to the machine, and disabled SSLv3 in Apache server to prevent POODLE attack.

+###Lab 7 - KDE, VNC, and Virtual Machines
+Installed *KDE Plasma* GUI Desktop environment, *TigerVNC* server and *TightVNC* client to connect to the machine remotely, and *Oracle VM VirtualBox* to run VMs of other Operating Systems on the machine.

 ## Known Issues
 *   index.php - Background transition CSS effect causes a fade from white when first opening the page.